pikasTech/pikadoc-en/docs/source/PikaScript 模块概述.md

 ```

-As you can see, there are two classes defined in Device.pyi using pyhon standard syntax, the `LED` class and the `Uart` class, both of which inherit from `TinyObj`.
+As you can see, there are two classes defined in Device.pyi using pyhon standard syntax, the `LED` class and the `Uart` class.

 The LED class defines two methods, the `on()` method and the `off()` method, while the `Uart` class defines the `send(data:str)` method, the `setName(name:str)` method, and the `printName()` method.